blackdown/NOTCH-WeatherFeedGenerator/readme.md

 A Python application that fetches and monitors weather data using the OpenWeatherMap (free) API with a simple GUI.

-## Version 0.1 Pre-release Notes (May 8, 2025)
+## Version 1.0.0 Release (May 9, 2025)

-The first pre-release version of the NOTCH Weather Controller!
-This initial release includes all core functionality.
+The first stable release of the NOTCH Weather Controller!
+This version includes all core functionality with improved stability and performance optimizations.

 ### What's Included